mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 This paper continues ideas from [The First Law of Complexodynamics](#the-first-law-of-complexodynamics).
 I think you can safely skip it.

-* The entropy of an n-bit string is often identified with its Kolmogorov complexity, i.e., the length of the shortest program that generates the string.
+* The entropy of an n-bit string is often identified with its __Kolmogorov complexity, i.e., the length of the shortest program that generates the string__.
-* __Kolmogorov complexity is well-known to be uncomputable__ (equivalent to the halting problem), but can maybe be approximated?
-"While Kolmogorov complexity and sophistication are useful theoretical notions to model our ideas of entropy and complexity, they cannot be directly applied in numerical simulations, because they are both uncomputable."
+* __Kolmogorov complexity is well-known to be uncomputable__ (equivalent to the halting problem), but can maybe be approximated? *"While Kolmogorov complexity and sophistication are useful theoretical notions to model our ideas of entropy and complexity, they cannot be directly applied in numerical simulations, because they are both uncomputable."*

 # Deep Residual Learning for Image Recognition
 *He, Kaiming, Xiangyu Zhang, Shaoqing Ren, and Jian Sun, 2015* [(PDF)](https://arxiv.org/pdf/1512.03385)